 Care planning should be person-led, person-centred and proportionate to the complexity of individual need with paperwork, bureaucracy and process kept to a minimum, whilst ensuring adequate records are kept.

 The easements mean that local authorities do not need to completed care and support plans in line with Care Act legislation.

 However, local authorities do still need to provide sufficient information to potential providers to allow them to make an informed decision as to whether to accept a referral.
 This will also help providers in drawing up their own plan for people’s care and support.
-This information should be evidenced within whatever form of assessment is completed and there is a clear expectation that this information is shared with individuals and families.
+This information should be evidenced within whatever form of assessment is completed and there is a clear expectation that this information is shared with individuals, advocates and families.

 The local authority should ensure that providers receive enough information to develop a care plan with the person including: